AshleyDawson/DoctrineFlysystemBundle/README.md

             mount: my_filesystem_mount_name
 ```

-**Note:** The line `mount: my_filesystem_mount_name` is important as this bundle references filesystems using their mount prefix defined here
+**Note:** The line `mount: my_filesystem_mount_name` is important as this bundle references filesystems using their mount prefix as defined here

 Usage
 -----

-In order to use this bundle, you must apply the given trait to the entities you'd like to have carry an uploaded file.
+In order to use this bundle, you must apply the given trait to the entities you'd like to have store an uploaded file.

 ```php
 <?php